 Top 10 things you didn't know about the City of Logan

-The City of Logan offers a wealth of hidden treasures, from pristine natural bushland and diverse native wildlife to adrenaline-pumping adventure and historic landmarks.
+Logan City offers a wealth of hidden treasures, from pristine natural bushland and diverse native wildlife to adrenaline-pumping adventure and historic landmarks.
 It's the perfect place to explore on a day trip, and to help you get the most out of your visit.
 We have rounded up 10 things you might not have known you could do in Logan.
 Happy exploring!

 1. Ah the serenity … Berrinba Wetlands is a must for nature lovers.
 Explore the serene and picturesque wetlands along 8km of shared walking and bicycle tracks and discover lovely spots for picnics.
 The kids can visit the interactive information environmental education centre, ride their bikes, or have fun on state-of-the-art play equipment.

-3. Cable Ski Logan is one of only four cable water ski parks in Australia.
-With kneeboards, life vests and skis included in the cost, all you need to worry about it coming into the park and giving it a go.
+3. Bayside Wake Park is a wakeboard and water ski park offering cable wake boarding to all levels.
+With kneeboards, life vests and skis included in the cost, all you need to worry about is coming into the park and giving it a go.

 4. Kingston Park Raceway offers not one, but four levels of go-karts and three separate race tracks at Kingston Park so people of all ages and experience can channel their inner Vettel.

-5. You can discover the true flavour of Logan and immerse yourself in culture at the Woodridge Train Station Markets.
+5. You can discover the true flavour of Logan and immerse yourself in culture at the Global Food Markets.
 Held each Sunday from 6am, these markets offer a colourful and lively ambience and selection of fresh produce from some of the gourmet capitals of the world.
 Treat your tastebuds and try the many international breakfast foods from Europe, Africa and Asia.

 6. More than 200 bird species have been recorded here among the woodland, cane fields, melaleuca and brackish swamps, freshwater lake, and open grassland.
 The Eagleby Wetland Reserve is a popular bird-watching location for avi-tourists.